 In October 2009, an interim agreement constraining Iran's stock of low-enriched uranium was concluded by U.S. and Iranian negotiators in Vienna only to politically die in Tehran.
-The current negotiations are being conducted in a wholly different environment.
-This political constellation, particularly with the election of Rouhani, presents the best opportunity for a resolution since the onset of the nuclear crisis in 2002-2003.
-The new Iranian president is heavily invested in nuclear diplomacy and informed observers believe that its failure would doom the prospects for his domestic economic agenda.
+The negotiations that yielded the JCPOA were conducted in a wholly different environment.
+This political constellation after the election of Rouhani presents the best opportunity for a resolution since the onset of the nuclear crisis in 2002-2003.
+The Iranian president is heavily invested in nuclear diplomacy and informed observers believe that its failure would doom the prospects for his domestic economic agenda.
 However, for both America and Iran, persistent countervailing forces roiling nuclear politics make the outcome uncertain.
-The negotiating gap between their maximalist formulations is enormous-on the U.S. side, 83 senators demanding the full dismantlement of Iran's nuclear program; on the Iranian side, the Supreme Leader setting red lines, which would allow for greater transparency but preclude downsizing Iran's capabilities.
+A collapse or breakdown of the JCPOA would lead to a battle of competing narratives to assign blame.
+If that were the result of U.S. congressional action, thereby placing the United States at odds with its P5+1 partners, the Tehran regime would argue that Washington had spurned a fair deal and seek to depict the United States, not Iran, as the outlier in international relations.